Beaches

 Online Reservation Instructions

 Due to the high demand and the limited amount of spaces, the spaces are leased out for the season using a lottery system.
-Beginning February 2 and running through February 25, Scarborough residents and taxpayers may enter their name into the lottery for a chance to secure a space for the season.
+Beginning now through February 25, Scarborough residents and taxpayers may enter their name into the lottery for a chance to secure a space for the season.
 No fee will be assessed for the lottery enrollment.
 If you are selected, each kayak spot is $150 for the season.

 Additional Resources